 I had just replaced my old gasoline powered weed-eater with a new propane powered four-stroke, and decided to develop an air/steam powered engine from the old remains.
 However, I refused to completely regress to the old days of mechanical linkages and leaking valves, so I determined that my 21st century engine would have to be computer controlled.

-What follows is my effort to convert a conventional two-cycle engine into one that is powered externally by compressed air for testing, then ultimately steam produced by a small, safe “monotube” boiler (see the sidebar at the end of this article).
+What follows is my effort to convert a conventional two-cycle engine into one that is powered externally by compressed air for testing, then ultimately steam produced by a small, safe “monotube” boiler (see the sidebar at the end).

 This engine is completely controlled by a PIC18F2525 based controller that allows complete control of inlet and exhaust timing and duration, with real time RPM and parameter display.
 The engine piston position is relayed to the processor via Hall-effect magnetic sensors.